friends-of-presta/security-advisories/_posts/2024-06-18-channable.md

 This exploit uses a PrestaShop front controller and most attackers can conceal the module controller's path during the exploit, so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see "POST /" inside your conventional frontend logs.** Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

-**WARNING** : You MUST update the webservice key since it is predictible.
+**WARNING** : You MUST update the webservice key since it is predictable.

 ## CVSS base metrics